BookStackApp/website/content/blog/2024/bookstack-release-v24-02.md

 date = 2024-02-29T12:10:00Z
 author = "Dan Brown"
 image = "/images/blog-cover-images/cc-by-sa-2/burnieside-steven-brown.jpg"
-slug = "bookstack-release-v24-12"
+slug = "bookstack-release-v24-02"
 draft = false
 +++

-For our first feature release of 2024 we have a variety enhancements to enjoy, many building upon the work from the previous release, and many others addressing some common pain-points in BookStack.
+For our first feature release of 2024 we have a variety enhancements to enjoy!
+Many of these build upon the work from the previous release, while many others address some common pain-points in BookStack.

 * [Update instructions](/docs/admin/updates)